smthemex/ComfyUI_StoryDiffusion/README.md

 --Idnumber: How many roles are used, currently only supporting 1 or 2;
 --Sa32_degree/sa64_degree: an adjustable parameter for the attention layer;
 --Img_width/img_height: The height and width dimensions of the drawing.
+--reset_txt2img: Fixed an error where continuous rendering is not possible when using MS. You need to set "reset_txt2img" to Ture, which will replace the scheduler

 --<Storydiffusion_Sampler>---
 --Pipe/info: The interface that must be linked;